Showing posts with label SRI LANKA. Show all posts

 Colombo - Bentota – 80 km

 Sri Lanka is relatively small, and there was no need to race around the island.
 Thus, I had a relaxed start.
 Following breakfast, I loaded the bike and headed south toward Galle.
-Biking in Sri Lanka was nerve-racking, adrenalin-pumping, and sometimes pure madness.
+Biking in Sri Lanka was nerve-racking, adrenaline-pumping, and sometimes pure madness.

 My hands were permanently on the brakes, and I didn’t dare take my eyes off the road while weaving through the horrendous traffic, avoiding tuk-tuks, buses, cars, trucks, ox carts and, from time to time, a holy cow.
 The coastal route ran past numerous temples and fruit juice stands.
 It felt I never cleared the city limits, as the traffic never ceased.

 I reached Bentota shortly past midday.
 The village offered plenty of accommodation, loads of food vendors, a lovely location along the river/coast, and a beach stretching for miles.
-Add the beautiful Galapata Vihara Temple with its maze of underground tunnels, staying was an easy choice.
+Add the beautiful Galapata Vihara Temple with its maze of underground tunnels, and staying was an easy choice.
 After locating lodging and washing my cycling clothes, a walk into town revealed plenty of food and an adaptor to fit the strange plugs in Sri Lanka.

 Back at my abode, rain came bucketing down as it can only do in the tropics.
 I smiled, put my feet up, opened a beer and watched the rain from the veranda.